ULHPC/tutorials/README.md

 We also need to add the option `-p` to the bowtie2 command-line call, to make it actually use those threads.

+Change the mapping rule in your `Snakefile` to the following:

 ```python
 rule mapping:
   input: "chip-seq/{sample}.fastq.gz"